edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ]
 ```
 Description:
-Your standard fog entity, but here you can specify wether the fog
-will fog the skybox also.
-This will cut out fog distance optimiz-
-ation though, so I would only recommend using it in less stressi-
+Your standard fog entity, but here you can specify wether the fog will fog the skybox also.
+This will cut out fog distance optimization though, so I would only recommend using it in less stressing maps.
-ing maps.

 env_particle_system
 ===============